-The Sunrise Initiative for Human Rights in the U.S. (Sunrise) is the newest funding collaborative housed at NEO Philanthropy.
-Its focus on domestic human rights recognizes that when the federal, state, or local governments within the U.S. violate basic human rights, they threaten the dignity and freedom of all people and betray the promise of the country’s deepest values and noblest aspirations.
-Sunrise advances human rights in the U.S. through strategic investments in two key areas: 1) reversing the criminalization of immigration enforcement and 2) strengthening human rights accountability.
+The Sunrise Initiative for Human Rights in the U.S. focuses on domestic human rights, recognizing that when U.S. federal, state, or local governments violate basic human rights, they threaten the dignity and freedom of all people and betray the promise of the country’s deepest values and noblest aspirations.
+Sunrise advances human rights in the U.S. through strategic investments in two key areas: reversing the criminalization of immigration enforcement and strengthening human rights accountability.

 General Operating Support - $35,000

 The New York Civil Liberties Union Foundation’s mission is to defend and promote the principles and values underlying our democracy, including freedom of speech and religion, the right to privacy, equality and due process of law.